StefanIsMe/Threads.net-Writer/README.md

 This project provides a workflow for generating high-quality, personalized text-only status updates for Threads.net, leveraging the power of a local large language model (LLM).
 It utilizes a state graph, powered by **LangGraph**, to manage the process, involving a user, writer, and editor.
 The script will prompt you for your initial status update draft and then refine it iteratively based on feedback and specific user persona information.

-**New Features and Changes (August 17, 2024):**

-* **Personalized Content Generation:** A detailed `USER_PERSONA` dictionary is now used to tailor the status update to a specific user's characteristics, interests, and writing style.
-* **Streamlined Workflow:** The workflow has been streamlined to focus on refining the user's initial draft directly.
-The `draft_analyzer` and `researcher` nodes have been temporarily removed for a more direct approach.
-* **Enhanced Prompts:** The prompts for the `writer` and `editor` nodes have been significantly enhanced to provide more context and guidance based on the `USER_PERSONA`.
-* **Stricter Content Guidelines:**
-    * Enforced a stricter character limit of 450-500 characters to comply with Threads.net's guidelines.
-    * Implemented a maximum limit of two questions per status update to maintain clarity and conciseness.
-* **Improved Error Handling:** Added error handling for cases where the LLM fails to enclose the generated text within triple backticks and to handle potential `AttributeError` during the question mark count check.
-* **Global LLM Model and Seed:** Defined the LLM model as a global variable (`LLM_MODEL`) for easier management and potential future updates.
-Introduced a `seed` parameter in the `writer` function to improve reproducibility and consistency in generated content.

 ## Table of Contents

 * [Features](#features)